skullface/awesome-acnh/README.md

 | K.K.
 Slider | Plaza | 6:00 am ☀️ | midnight 🌙 | Saturday only |
 | Leif | Plaza | | 10:00 pm 🌙 | |

+### Wisp
+After you complete Wisp’s quest you can choose between two options:

+* **Something you don’t have yet**: Wisp will pick a random item that you don’t have in your Nook Shopping list worth ≤1,500 Bells or less.
+If your catalog is complete, a random item worth ≤1,500 bells.
+Once your house is upgraded from a tent, you have the following chances of item type:
+  * Furniture: 40%
+  * Wallpaper/Flooring: 24%
+  * Bed: 24%
+  * Clothing: 12%
+* **Something expensive**: Wisp will pick an item with a buying price of ≤10,000 Bells.

 ## Tool durability
 Tools only wear down when your action is successful.
 Ladders, Vaulting Poles, and Wands will not break.
 Watering empty land decreases a Watering Can’s durability by 10% of its use on flower(s). <sup>[`source`](https://www.polygon.com/animal-crossing-new-horizons-switch-acnh-guide/2020/3/31/21194209/durability-list-broken-breaking-shovel-axe-fishing-rod-watering-can-slingshot-bug-net)</sup>